 How to use a clarifying shampoo:

 Massage vigorously into scalp & wet hair to remove build-up & residue.
 Add more water as needed to work the product through the hair.
 Rinse thoroughly.
 If desired, wash a second time with PATTERN Hydration Shampoo.
-Follow with your preferred PATTERN conditioner.
+Follow with your preferred PATTERN Conditioner With Slip.

 3. Invest in a scalp massager